elastic/kibana/rfcs/text/0002_encrypted_attributes.md

 As noted above the wrapper is stripping encrypted attributes from saved objects returned from the API methods, that means that there is no way at all to retrieve encrypted attributes using standard Saved Objects API unless `encrypted_saved_objects` plugin is disabled.
-This potentially can lead to the situation when consumer retrieves saved object, updates its non-encrypted properties and passed that same object to the `update` Saved Objects API method without re-defining encrypted attributes.
+This potentially can lead to the situation when consumer retrieves saved object, updates its non-encrypted properties and passes that same object to the `update` Saved Objects API method without re-defining encrypted attributes.
 At this stage we consider this as a developer mistake and don't prevent it from happening in any way apart from logging this type of event.

 Saved object ID is an essential part of Additional authenticated data (AAD) used during encryption process and hence should be as hard to guess as possible.
-To fulfil this requirements wrapper generates highly random IDs (UUIDv4) for the saved objects that contain encrypted attributes and hence consumers are not allowed to specify ID when calling `create` or `bulkCreate` method and if they try to do so the error will be thrown.
+To fulfil this requirement wrapper generates highly random IDs (UUIDv4) for the saved objects that contain encrypted attributes and hence consumers are not allowed to specify ID when calling `create` or `bulkCreate` method and if they try to do so the error will be thrown.